josephsookim/thespikeggapi/README.md

 # thespikeggapi

-An Unofficial REST API for [TheSpike.GG](https://www.thespike.gg/), a site for Valorant Esports match coverage.
+An Unofficial REST API for [TheSpike.GG](https://www.thespike.gg/), a site for Valorant Esports match and news coverage.

 Built by [Joseph Kim](https://github.com/josephsookim/)